baselime/docs/security/privacy.md

 Obfuscated keys will be stored in Baselime, but scrambled as a Base64-encoded ASCII from the original data.
 It should be noted that it is possible to retrieve the value of the obfuscated value.

-Data fields can be obfuscated in the Baselime Web UI or using the CLI
+Data fields can be obfuscated in the Baselime web console or using the CLI

 ```bash # :icon-terminal: terminal
 baselime keys obfuscate 'user.email' --namespace 'login-lambda'